 - Prepared three thematically organized annotated bibliographies in consultation with their committee.
 The bibliographies should reflect the significant works in the subfields in which the student plans to work and should provide a foundation for research and teaching in the subfields.
 Two should focus on subfields relevant to the student’s area of interest; the third should focus on the appropriate geographic or ethnographic region in which the student plans to carry out research.
 Each bibliography is limited to 30 items and can be no longer than 15 pages (single-spaced), 12 pt, 1″ margins.
 They must be approved by the student’s supervisory committee.
 The bibliographies are public statements that are kept on file in the Graduate Office for consultation by other graduate students and faculty.

-- Submit a dissertation research proposal (maximum length 25 pages), 12 pt.
+- Submit a dissertation research proposal (maximum length 25 double-spaced pages, excluding references), 12 pt.
 A copy of the proposal must be submitted to the Graduate Office upon completion of the Comprehensive Examination.
 Students are encouraged to consult proposals on file while composing their own.

 A research proposal should include the following features: